ymath-io/content/readme.md

 # Writing Content for YMath

-Welcome to the content-writing guide for YMath!
+Welcome to the content writing guide for YMath!

 ## Setting up a development environment